10 things mums-to-be need to know

 - If you’re not active already, a 10-15 minute walk is a great start.
 Then aim to build up to a 30 minute walk most days.

 - Being more active tones your muscles, gives you an energy boost, helps control your weight and can help you feel more relaxed.

-- Keep up any current activities (jogging, swimming, pregnancy yoga) as long as you feel comfortable.
+- Keep up any current activities (walking or pregnancy yoga at home) as long as you feel comfortable.